getlift/lift/docs/static-website.md

-# Static websites
+# Static website

-The `static-websites` component deploys:
+The `static-website` construct deploys:

 - **single-page applications**, for example React or VueJS applications
 - **plain static websites** composed of HTML files and assets (CSS, JS…)